pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_mobile-push.md

 ## Add a device to a push notifications channel (builder pattern)

-Enable mobile push notifications on channels.
+Enable push notifications on channels using the builder.

+##### Requires Mobile Push Notifications add-on

 ### Method(s)